 Ansel Adams once said, “There are always two people in every picture: the photographer and the viewer.”
-In this class, you will take on both of these roles.
-As the photographer, you will plan and execute imagery of your own.
-As the viewer, you will reflect upon the work of your peers as well as other artists.
-Together, you will embark upon a mutually powerful learning experience that can influence not only your own personal studio practice but your instructional decisions in the art classroom as well.
+In this class, participants will take on both of these roles.
+As the photographer, participants will plan and execute imagery of their own.
+As the viewer, participants will reflect upon the work of peers as well as other artists.
+Together, course members will embark upon a mutually powerful learning experience that can influence not only their own personal studio practice but instructional decisions in the art classroom as well.

-In this course, you will learn the basics of photography as you capture moments and create visual stories.
-You will acquire a strong understanding of light, as you manipulate the camera to create your imagery.
-You will also consider implications for the classroom, as you explore best practices and meaningful strategies for approaching photography with students.
-You will walk away from this course with a comprehensive portfolio of studio work alongside practical tools for the classroom.
+Participants will learn the basics of photography through the creation of visual stories and explore best practices and meaningful strategies for approaching photography with students.
+The culmination of the course will include developing a comprehensive portfolio of studio work alongside practical tools for the classroom.

 Publication Manual of the American Psychological Association, 7th edition.
 ISBN 978-1-4338-3216-1